suzicurran/ExomodLoader/README.md

 3. In the ExomodLoader folder, place the exomod you'd like to use in "ModGoesHere" folder.
 (See help.txt for more.)
 If you don't have an exomod to apply and/or just want to test if ExomodLoader if working for you, a "simpleTestExomod" has been provided for you.
 Its changees should be quickly visible when starting any "normal" run after the first.

-4. Inside the ExomodLoader folder, double-click `run.bat` and follow the prompts provided.
+4. Inside the ExomodLoader folder, double-click `ExomodLoader.bat` and follow the prompts provided.
 You will need to provide a path to your game files, unless you have already done so.

 5. When ExomodLoader confirms that your mod has been applied, you're done!
 Enjoy your modded version of I Was a Teenage Exocolonist!